cnhannon/cnhannon/README.md

 ### 🎲 Fun Fact:
 - I once served as a Queen's Guardsman. 💂‍♂️

-Feel free to browse my projects, or get in touch.
+Feel free to browse my projects, or contact me via the links in my profile.

 <h2 align="left">💻 Tech Stack:</h2>